 It’s one thing when your entire hand feels chilly cold, but what if only one finger feels cold?
 This is a very oddball symptom, but it has explanations.

-“Cold hands can be a result of exposure to cold temperatures, either in the climate or from holding a cold object,” begins Mark Anderson, MD, DABFM, board certified in internal medicine and a partner at Executive Medicine of Texas and with the Staying Young Radio Show 2.0 podcast.
+“Cold hands can be a result of exposure to cold temperatures, either in the climate or from holding a cold object,” begins J. Mark Anderson, MD, DABFM, of Executive Medicine of Texas and who is board certified in family medicine.

 Dr. Anderson continues, “Recurring cold hands and fingers, especially with a white tint, is a sign of Reynaud’s phenomenon.
 This is a condition where spasm of the blood vessels causes temporary disruption in circulation to the extremities.”